Acerola (Malpighia emarginata): A Caribbean berry that is one of the world's richest natural sources of vitamin C; helps brighten uneven skin tone.

 Baking soda (sodium bicarbonate): Cleansing agent that helps dissolve dirt and sebum; also provides gentle exfoliation.

 Beeswax: From virgin bees; used primarily as an emulsifier.

 Bellis perennis: See daisy.

-brown algae (Cladosiphon novae-caledoniae): This Japanese algae extract contains a polysaccharide called fucoidan, which helps skin revitalization and supports collagen and elasticity.
+Brown algae (Cladosiphon novae-Caledonia): This Japanese algae extract contains a polysaccharide called fucoidan, which helps skin revitalization and supports collagen and elasticity.